The Moon Tarot Card Meanings (Upright/Reversed Interpretations)

 This could be a call to tune into your inner voice and do some soul searching.
 Alternatively, this could be a sign to turn towards something where you’ll be using your sense of intuition and empathy to help bring clarity to situations.

-What does the upright Moon mean in a health reading?
+What does the Moon mean for your health?

 This card can signify health issues around mental health – your emotional health.
 It can relate to depression and/or anxiety – not full-blown lunacy!
 What can you do to help balance your mental health?
 Where can you seek support?